varshakrishnakumar/AE-353-Design-Project-2/README.md

 *Version March 2022*

 ### Abstract
-The objective of this exploration is to design, implement, and testi a controller that enables a differential-drive robot to move quickly around the inside of a rotating space station under artificial gravity.
+The objective of this exploration is to design, implement, and testing a controller that enables a differential-drive robot to move quickly around the inside of a rotating space station under artificial gravity.
 This was primarly tested in a Python Jupyter Notebook environment.

 ### Instructions for compilation
 The main file, *SegbotDemo.ipynb*, runs on an *ae353* anaconda environment.
 The instructions given below will set up the user's system for project compilation.